yichunzhao/authentication-usingDabase/README.md

 Using helper class `SecurityContextHelper` to access `SecurityContext`.

 `SecurityContext` is stored in a threadlocal, so methods that carried out in the same thread may access `SecurityContext` via its helper class.
-We may access principal, credential and aunthentication via `SecurityContext`.
+We may access principal, credential and aunthentication via the `SecurityContext`.

+Once a user successfully sign in, `SecurityContext` is ready to access in the **ThreadLocal**. `Principal` and 'Authentication' can be injected in the request handler method as an argument.
+Thus, signed in user can be easily accessed within the method body.

 ## Scecurity Exceptions